SystemsApproach/7E/introduction/architecture.rst

 one port and send it out on another port.
 This means a distributed collection of switches can be interconnected to form a network, as shown in :numref:`Figure %s <fig-network>`.
-Of course that diagram is a simplification; the Internet is build from hundreds of millions of such switches.
+Of course that diagram is a simplification; the Internet is built from hundreds of millions of such switches.

 .. _fig-network: